 - Many transplant centers will not accept people without insurance.

 - Transplant teams rarely consider anyone over 75 years of age.

-- Some centers exclude patients with moderate mental retardation, mental health challenges, HIV, a history of addiction, or a long criminal record.
+- Some centers exclude patients with moderate intellectual disabilities, mental health challenges, HIV, a history of addiction, or a long criminal record.

 - Though American transplant centers can list foreigners, they can make up no more than 5% of any center’s list.
 Most non–U.S. citizens listed have substantial financial resources and pay in cash.

 - Some transplant programs will admit undocumented immigrants, but most of those are children.
 Some transplant centers have caused controversy by refusing to retransplant organs in undocumented immigrants whose initial organs, received at the same hospital during childhood, have failed.

 - Some hospitals do not accept persons who use marijuana, including medical marijuana.